 EdChoice estimates 11% of public school students in Florida are eligible for funding.

-If you live in Florida, your child goes to a public school and needs extra learning help – you should be look into Florida’s Gardiner Scholarship Program.
+If you live in Florida, your child goes to a public school and needs extra learning help – you should be look into Florida’s Family Empowerment Scholarship Program.
 It gives students with special needs an opportunity to set up and Education Savings Account and receive state funds.
 It is administered by an approved scholarship funding organization (SFO).
 The program is administered by two state-approved nonprofit scholarship funding organizations: The A.A.A.
 Scholarship Program and Step up for Students.
 The average grant, which would typically cover multiple services is around $10,500.

 Gemm Learning bills the Step up for Students office directly.
 Families do not incur any out of pocket costs while waiting for reimbursement.
 Application renewals for families who currently receive the scholarship need to be completed by the end of April.
 New families will be able to apply starting in late April.

 You don’t need to have decided exactly on what to do with the money by then, but that is the date to get your application in to get your account funded.